-It is important to note that, while scientists drive research to determine the best form of treatment for ASD, one should not consider the findings from research as possible “cures” for autism, but rather as suggestions on ways to manage autism symptoms to assist with daily living.
+It is important to note that, while scientists drive research to determine the best forms of treatment for ASD, one should not consider their findings as possible “cures” for autism.
+Instead, their suggestions should be considered as ways to manage symptoms and assist daily living.

-This article looks at some of the most recent treatments based on the findings from biological research studies for the treatment of ASD symptoms.
+This article looks at some of the most recent treatment methods, based on findings from biological research studies.

 What are some new treatments for autism?

 Research by Medavarapu, et al. (2019), provides a comprehensive insight into biological therapies that have been proven to be effective and those that don’t have proven benefits.
 Treatments with proven benefits include symptomatic treatments such as psychopharmacology agents risperidone and aripiprazole.
 Non-biological treatments with promising results include Applied Behavioral Analysis (ABA) which includes discrete trial training (DTT), early intensive behavioral intervention (EIBI), verbal behavioral intervention (VBI), pivotal response training (PRT).
 Other non biological treatments with benefits include the TEACCH method, picture exchange communication system (PECS), responsive teaching (RT).

 Breakdown of the proven biological treatments

 If you’ve ever wondered how biological treatments are approved, the answer is biological treatment methods are tested through clinical trials.
 The most common and best type of clinical trial is thought to be double-blind placebo-controlled trials; in this form of trial two key factors are important and adhered to: firstly, the participants are either administered a placebo (that looks like the real drug but contains nothing) or the test drug.
 The participants are divided into two groups and half is administered the placebo and half the other the drug.
 Secondly, neither the researcher nor the participants know what is being administered.